Shoebill, Gorilla and Chimps in 1 Week!

 Let us know if you have a preference!

-Here is the outline of the 2024 standard program and the birder’s extension.
-Prices and details will be ready by mid 2023 at the latest.
+Here is the outline of the 2025 standard program and the birder’s extension.
+Prices and details will be ready by August 2024 at the latest.

 Day 1.
 Arrival.